srss-pocs/springboot-security/README.md

 Spring Boot 3.1.4
-A Simple Spring boot security integration
+A Simple Spring boot security integration - Register, Login and Forgot password

 Make sure it is normal Controller not Rest Controller